boxwise/dropapp/README.md

 Once the docker containers are running the app is accessible at http://localhost:8100/

-After this you should be able to login to the app using email address: some.admin@boxwise.co with password: admin
+After this you should be able to login to the app using email address: some.admin@boxtribute.org with password: admin

 ### Our dev environment recommendation